 How do I know if I have a CO problem?

 CO can only be detected with a CO detector.

 Did you know?

 You cannot hear, taste, see or smell CO.
 That's why it's called the "silent killer."
-A CO detector can protect you by telling you if you have CO in your home.
+A CO detector can protect you by telling you if you have CO in your home or cottage.

 - Maintenance is the key!